Parochial Church Council

 All who are on the Church’s electoral roll can attend the APCM and may vote for members of the PCC.

-The PCC is a body corporate with perpetual succession it therefore has legal existence apart from the members who compose it.
+The PCC is a body corporate with perpetual succession and it therefore has legal existence apart from the members who compose it.

 Leave a Reply